-All families who are saddled with debt are eligible for some kind of debt relief, but what kind depends on a number of circumstances, including their relative debt, income, and assets.
-A skilled Tulsa bankruptcy attorney can assist you with determining what kind of bankruptcy you may be eligible for and counsel you as to whether this is the best way forward for you and your family in getting a new lease on your financial life.
+All who are saddled with debt are eligible for some kind of debt relief, but what kind depends on a number of circumstances, including their relative debt, income, and assets.
+A skilled Tulsa bankruptcy attorney can assist you in determining which type of bankruptcy you may be eligible for and counsel you as to whether this is the best way forward for you and your family in getting a new lease on your financial life.

-The court allows a person filing bankruptcy in Oklahoma to keep certain property.
+The court allows a person filing bankruptcy in Oklahoma to keep certain assets.
 These possessions are known as exempt property.
-Oklahoma is one of the most liberal states in the US when it comes to exempting property from the claims of creditors.
+Oklahoma is one of the most forgiving states in the U.S. when it comes to exempting property from the claims of creditors.
 With a few restrictions, a debtor can keep his or her home, clothes, personal belongings, furniture, a vehicle, tools that they use for work or to work a farm, and can even keep a certain amount of livestock.

-During a Chapter 7 bankruptcy, you may be at risk of losing these assets unless you are current on your payments, while with a Chapter 13 bankruptcy you may be allowed to hold on to this property even if you are significantly behind on them.
+During a Chapter 7 bankruptcy, you may be at risk of losing these assets unless you are current on your payments, whereas under Chapter 13 bankruptcy you may be allowed to hold onto this property even if you are significantly behind on them.
 Your bankruptcy attorney can tell you more about the difference between Chapter 7 bankruptcy and Chapter 13 bankruptcy and how the law may apply in your own case when it comes to retaining these important assets.